-We got there at around 1p.m. and spent about half an hour looking for a parking space.
+We got there at around 1 p.m. and spent about half an hour looking for a parking space.
 The parking area seemed full and surprisingly we found a space in zone C, closer to the entrance.
-We got there by mistake, we hadn’t dared to dream of a free space there but there were plenty though the further away parking zone was full.
+It took us another 15 minutes to get from the car to the park entrance.

+The queue was about 40 minutes long.
 The ride took about 3 minutes with the car going really slowly, way slower than on the big circuit.

 After the driving experience, we went to the Duplo zone.
 The “Drench Tower” was closed.
 The playground was over-crowded.
 “Splash Safari” was a shop.
 “Duplo Train” was a cute ride, with a small queue and a nice ride for all ages.

-The idea is that you spin around the base, on water, and you can control how close or far away from the base you are by stirring the wheel.
-And while you spin, there are huge sprinklers that work from time to time, randomly, adding lots of fun to the experience.
-And managing to get you wet but who cares about being soaking wet when you are having so much fun?
+The idea is that you spin pretty fast around the base, on water.
+You can control how close or far away from the base you are by stirring the wheel.
+While you spin, there are huge sprinklers that work from time to time, randomly, adding lots of fun to the experience.
+They do get you wet but who cares about being soaking wet when you are having so much fun?

-Tips for visiting Legoland Windsor
+Other useful information for visiting Legoland Windsor with kids: